Nyimski/ZX-Game-Loader/README.md

 - Windows 10 (64-bit)
 - Python (embedded in the project)
-- tzxplay.py (modified version from tzxtool by shred)
+- tzxplay.py (modified version from tzxtools by shred)

 ## Installation